Helen Slater: Film and television

-Slater played Supergirl in the 1984 film Supergirl.
+Beating Demi Moore and Brooke Shields, Slater played Supergirl in the 1984 film Supergirl.
 She has starred in several further films including The Legend of Billie Jean (1985), Ruthless People (1986), The Secret of My Success (1987), and City Slickers (1991).
 She has additionally found work as an actress in television and stage projects.

 Following Supergirl, Slater has made multiple appearances in Superman media such as Superman's mother Lara-El in the TV series Smallville, Supergirl's adoptive mother Eliza Danvers in the Supergirl TV series, and Clark Kent's adoptive mother Martha Kent in DC Super Hero Girls: Hero of the Year and the associated film.
-Slater's likeness was used to portray Supergirl in a CGI cameo appearance in the film The Flash (2023).
+Slater did filming for the film The Flash (2023) to portray Supergirl in a de-aged cameo appearance.

 In 1985, DC Comics included Slater as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great for her work on the Supergirl film.